ElisabethFAUJOUR/Hunt-Showdown-Arsenal/README.md

 # Hunt-Showdown-Arsenal

 ## Description
 Welcome to the **Hunt Showdown Arsenal**, a personal projet made with love !
-You can find an arsenal featuring all the weapons, tools, and consumables available in the game.
+Here, you'll discover an arsenal featuring all the weapons, tools, and consumables available in the game.

 ## Technos
 - HTML/CSS